 **4. Run an Engagement Survey: **Companies are consistently in a VUCA (Volatile, unpredictable, complex and ambiguous) state.
 Things change so fast it is hard to keep a finger on the pulse with how engagement and culture are affected.
 Is everyone still on board?
 Run an employee engagement survey to find out.

-5. Social Engagement: Create events and celebrations that acknowledge the performance of your remote employees.
+5. Encourage Social Engagement: Create gatherings, events and celebrations that acknowledge the performance of your remote employees.
 Recognition and appreciation is a huge driver of positive company cultures and can often be forgotten when the employees are not immediately in front of you.
-This may take the form of virtual team-building activities, sending out vouchers so the team can dine out on you, happy hours, or even coffee morning calls.
+This may take the form of physical offsites where everyone gets together “in real life”, virtual team-building activities, sending out vouchers so the team can dine out locally, happy hours, or even coffee morning calls.
 Simple gestures make big impacts.

 In Closing

-HR and leadership teams were dealt a difficult hand with the sudden shift to remote work life but now is the time to prioritize company culture.
-It takes concerted effort and attention to the little things but it can be done because company culture matters more now that teams are staying remote or switching to the hybrid model.
+HR and leadership teams were dealt a difficult hand with the sudden shift to remote work life during the pandemic, but now is the time to face the benefits of working remotely, beyond being forced to it.
+But, you need to prioritize proactively building your company culture when people are working remotely for your company.
+It takes concerted effort and attention to the little things but it matters, because company culture is what makes it or breaks it for your company